A Comprehensive Understanding of Direct Store Delivery (DSD)

 4. Flexibility for Retailers

 DSD offers greater flexibility for retailers because it reduces the dependency on centralized warehouses.
 Stores can place smaller, more frequent orders and work with suppliers to adjust deliveries as needed.
-This enables retailers to respond more quickly to changes in demand and stock levels.

 Challenges of Direct Store Delivery (DSD)